STEM in America. Ranking the Best High Schools

 Middlesex County Academy for Science, Mathematics, & Engineering Technologies.
-The comments on this establishment have been arguable as the competition level is high, and the peers have been reported to experience much stress while preparing for an exam.
+The comments on this establishment have been arguable, as the competition level is high, and the peers have been reported to experience much stress while preparing for an exam.

 We can’t say this is a bad choice for anyone, aspiring to become a tech specialist, though, as the all-nighters encourage students to keep going and enhance their academic level accordingly.
-Statistics show that the admission process is quite complicated, with motivation letter meaning a lot to the committee, and the exams that have to be studied for.
-On the other hand, high competition ratio deserves appreciation from the students that are keen on excellent results, and expect high schools to live up to that ambition.
+Statistics show that the admission process is quite complicated, with the motivation letter meaning a lot to the committee, and the exams that have to be studied for.
+On the other hand, the high competition ratio deserves appreciation from the students that are keen on excellent results, and expect high schools to live up to that ambition.

 Stuyvesant High School.
-This school has a reputation of an academic stronghold with highly determined students and an independent schedule.
-Though the workload is definitely hard to handle, the location of the school allows learners to gain knowledge on their own and make their decisions as they step into an adult life.
+This school has a reputation as an academic stronghold with highly determined students and an independent schedule.
+Though the workload is definitely hard to handle, the location of the school allows learners to gain knowledge on their own and make their decisions as they step into adult life.
 Annual conferences are held to build the team spirit of the group, and teachers participate alongside students, making encouraging speeches and announcements.

 Gwinnett School of Mathematics, Science & Technology.
 Here, all genders and races are present to create a perfect diversity, and professors are extremely tolerant towards ethnic minorities, and people of mixed color.
 However, the training and studying requirements are quite rigorous.

 You have to finish your own scientific project and take part in a seminar, devoted to the development of modern technologies.
 Before graduation, they calculate your overall grades and junior college experience.
-Based on the achievements, you are given a diploma that indicates your current status and progress in five school units, including chemistry, physics, and AP biology.
+Based on your achievements, you are given a diploma that indicates your current status and progress in five school units, including chemistry, physics, and AP biology.